vadimtyuryaev/RegrCoeffsExplorer/README.md

 3. [Tools for Post-Selection Inference](https://cran.r-project.org/web/packages/selectiveInference/selectiveInference.pdf)

-## A cautionary note on intepretation of interaction effects in Generalized Linear Models
+## A cautionary note on intepretation of interaction effects in Generalized Linear Models (GLM)

-A frequently misrepresented and misunderstood concept is that the coefficient for an interaction term in GLMs does not have a straightforward slope interpretation.
+A frequently misrepresented and misunderstood concept is that coefficients for interaction terms in GLMs does not have a straightforward slope interpretation.
 This implies, among other considerations, that in models including interaction terms, the ORs derived from coefficients might not be meaningful (Chen 2003).
 Many